Writing a memoir can be a daunting task. Every day, you are excavating your memory mines and using those memories to create an artistic landscape.

 Find a writing teacher, coach, buddy or ghostwriter to spot you.
 A coach can guide and advise you, especially when you are not sure how to proceed.
 More importantly, a coach keeps you accountable to your own dreams.

-If you would like help writing your memoir,
+If you would like help writing your memoir, contact us.

-12. Hold on to Your Vision
+12. Hold On to Your Vision

 When you are stuck or discouraged, remember why you are doing this.
 Is it to leave a legacy?
 To share your wisdom?